Svetasv logo

 Appendix

-Details on the timeline of the First Jewish–Roman War (the 1 seven)
+Details on the timeline of the First Jewish–Roman War

-The One 'Seven': The covenant period of 1 'seven' (Dan.
+The One 'Seven' of Dan.
+9:27: The covenant period of 1 'seven' (Dan.
 9:27) seems to follow the Hebrew 'fall to fall' civil calendar.
 That is, the Period starts on the 1st of Tishrei (the first day of the civil calendar, Rosh Hashanah) in Sep.
 66AD and ends by the 1st of Tishrei in Sep.
 73. So the 'middle' of the covenant period (Dan.
 9:27) would be the 1st of Nisan around Mar.
 70AD, when the Judahite sacrifices were stopped and the "abomination that causes desolation" was set up (Dan.
 9:27).
 The time between the start of the covenant period (1 Tishrei 66) and the 'middle' of the period (1 Nisan 70) was around 1300 days, and the time from the 'middle' to the end (1 Tishrei 73) was around 1270 days.
 (We used a Hebrew molad calculator to get approximate dates of the start of the Hebrew months.)

 The first 'half' (1290+ days), is longer than the second 'half' (1260+ days) by about 30 days, because there are 2 intercalary months (leap months) in the Sep.
 66 - Mar.
 70 period, and only one in the Apr.
 70 - Sep.
 73 period. ( While we take the 62 and 7 "sevens" to be accurate to the year, we treat this 1 "seven" as accurate to the day for several reasons, primarily because there was a 7-year covenant.)